NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 ::::

-While you can create as many modules in a file as you want as long as their ids are unique, to deploy a module, you need to export it using `module.exports =` or `export default`.
-We recommend creating a single module per file, and using the module id as file name.
+You can create multiple modules in a single file, but each must have a unique ID.
+To deploy a module, you must export it using `module.exports =` or `export default`.
+As a best practice, we suggest maintaining one module per file, naming the file after the module ID.

-The second argument we passed to `buildModule` is a module definition callback, which receives a `ModuleBuilder` object.
-This object has mehtods you use to define the contents of the module.
-For example, we used the `contract` method to define an instance of the contract `Token`.

-Calling a methods of `ModuleBuilder` won't deploy any contract nor interact with the network in any way.
-Instead, it will create a `Future`, register it within the module, and return it.
+The callback function is where the module definition actually happens.
+The `m` parameter being fed into the callback is an instance of a `ModuleBuilder`, which is an object with methods to define and configure your smart contract instances.

-A `Future` is an object representing the result of an execution step that Hardhat Ignition needs to run to deploy a contract or interact with an existing one.
-To deploy a module, Hardhat Ignition executes every one of its future, running its execution step once, and storing its results.
+When we call these `ModuleBuilder` methods, they create a `Future` object, which represents the result of an execution step that Hardhat Ignition needs to run to deploy a contract instance or interact with an existing one.

+This doesn't execute anything against the network, it simply represents it internally.
+After the `Future` is created, it gets registered within the module, and the method returns it.

+To deploy a module, Hardhat Ignition executes each of the `Future` objects that the module defines once, and stores the results.

-Finally, `Future`s representing contract instances can be returned by the module defintion callback to expose one or more contracts to other modules and tests, just like we returned `token` in our example.
+Finally, the module definition callback can return `Future` objects that represent contract instances, making these contracts accessible to other modules and tests, just like we returned `token` in our example.

 ## The different kinds of `Future`

-This section will explore the different kind of `Future` Hardhat Ignition supports, and how to defined them using a `ModuleBuilder`.
+This section will explore the different types of `Future` objects that Hardhat Ignition supports, and how to define them using `ModuleBuilder`.

 ### Deploying a contract

-As we saw in our example above, to deploy an instance of a contract, you need to create a `Future` using `m.contract`.
+As explained above, to define a new contract instance you'll have to use `m.contract` to create a `Future`.

-Hardhat Ignition is aware of the contracts in your Hardhat project, so you can refer to them by their name, like you would do in a test.
+Hardhat Ignition knows all the contracts you have in your Hardhat project, so you can refer to them by their names like you would when you're writing tests.

-Let's look at the example again:
+Let's go over the example again:

 ```js
 const token = m.contract("Token", ["My Token", "TKN", 18]);
 ```

-Here we call `m.contract` and pass the contract name as the first argument.
-Then, we pass an array with the arguments that the constructor should receive.
+We call `m.contract` and provide the contract name as the first argument.
+Then we provide an array of arguments that the constructor needs.

-If you want to use the value that a `Future` represents as an argument, all you need to do is passing the `Future` itself.
-Hardhat Ignition will know how to resolve it during execution.
+If you want to use the future value that a `Future` object represents as an argument for another method call, you can simply use the `Future` object itself.
+Hardhat Ignition will figure out how to resolve it during execution.

 For example, we can use the address of `token` like this: